What is environmental monitoring in pharmaceutical industry

 Other key elements to consider in environmental monitoring plan

-You should control and monitor the temperature and relative humidity of your facilities as appropriate.
-For the processing area, both of these factors should be connected to an alarm system.
+You should control and monitor your facilities’ temperature and relative humidity as appropriate.
+Both of these factors should be connected to an alarm system in the processing area.

-Appropriate pressure differentials from room to room and area-to-area is necessary to prevent contamination of the drug product.
+Appropriate pressure differentials from room to room and area to area are necessary to prevent contamination of the drug product.

 A typical pressure and airflow for the area should look something like that shown below: